Coode Associates is committed to protecting your right to privacy as a user of our online documents and software.

 - to undertake daily business activities for the purpose of performing contractual duties, including the saving, transferring and processing personal information with selected and trusted third party Data Processors

-If you contact us enquiring about our Online Diagnostics Platform service, you will automatically be registered to receive our ‘de-cooded’ newsletter and updates about our products/services or events we are holding.
+If you contact us inquiring about our Online Diagnostics Platform service, you will automatically be registered to receive our ‘de-cooded’ newsletter and updates about our products/services or events we are holding.
 We will not, as a matter of course, seek your consent, when sending these communications to a corporate postal or email address (based on the ‘Legitimate Interests’ GDPR Article 6(1)(f) provision.)

 Where we store your personal data?